Feature: #108815 - CLI commands for system configuration

 - CI/CD pipelines that need to adjust configuration

-- Quick configuration changes without accessing the Install Tool
+- quick configuration changes without needing to access the Install Tool

-The commands respect TYPO3's configuration path restrictions and only allow
+The commands respect TYPO3 configuration path restrictions and only allow

 writing to paths that are defined in the default configuration or explicitly